Kotlin/KEEP/proposals/jvm-expose-boxed.md

 **Compatibility with current compilation scheme**: if we alter the way inline classes are currently compiled in a non backward compatible way, we could create a huge split in the community.
 Or even worse, we will end up supporting two different schemes in the compiler.

+---

+It is a **non-goal** for this KEEP to decide what may happen in a world in which value classes are part of the JVM platform ("post-Valhalla") and potentially do not need inlining and boxing.
+Any future KEEP touching those parts of the language should also consider its interactions with this proposal.

-## Expose boxed constructors
+## Expose factory method

 The [current compilation scheme](https://github.com/Kotlin/KEEP/blob/master/proposals/inline-classes.md#inline-classes-abi-jvm) exposes the constructor of the boxed class as _synthetic_, which makes it unavailable from Java.
-We propose to remove that modifier from the constructor, and use the same visibility in the constructor as the one defined in the value class.
+Note that this constructor does _not_ execute the `init` block, it's essentially boxing the value.
+We propose to introduce a static factory method `of` that executes any prerequisites and builds the value, with the same visibility as the constructor of the value class.

 ```kotlin
 @JvmInline value class PositiveInt(val number: Int) {